India and Sri Lanka Relations

 The 1970s: Rising Tensions

 The Indian government, led by Indira Gandhi, became more involved in Sri Lankan affairs.
-India attempted to address the issue through diplomatic channels, advocating for the rights of Tamils in Sri Lanka.
+India attempted to address the issue through talks and diplomatic channels, advocating for the rights of Tamils in Sri Lanka.
 However, these efforts often strained relations with the Sri Lankan government, which viewed India's intervention as an infringement on its sovereignty.

 1980s: The Tamil Issue and the Indo-Sri Lanka Accord